-To support this finding, it was found that projects that employ union labor require nearly 10 percent fewer craft workers, on average, and have a nearly 10 percent lower peak number of craft workers, on average, than projects employing open shop labor, as shown in the figure below.
+To support this finding, it was found that projects that employ union labor require nearly 10 percent fewer craft workers, on average, and have a nearly 10 percent lower peak number of craft workers, on average, than projects employing open shop labor, as shown in Figure 5 below.
 This finding suggests that the higher productivity from union labor translates into both fewer hours overall as well as fewer individuals being required to accomplish the same work.
 A reduction in the peak number of craft workers is also desirable by reducing the density of workers during periods of highest construction activity.
+Projects with mixed labor are similar to projects employing union labor with regard to the average number of craft workers required and higher than projects employing union labor with regard to peak number of craft workers required.